Sai Goutham, a graduate from the Department of Metallurgical and Materials talks about his experiences at MIT and on the application process.

 1. When did you decide to apply for further studies?

 The decision got crystallized after my intern at the end of the fourth year of summer.
 I had tried out a few areas of research before which were not very appealing to me.
 The MITACS intern in my fourth year gave me a new perspective and made me realize that I could indeed enjoy certain areas of research.
 That gave me confidence and the trigger to make the decision.

 2. How did you make the choice between placements and applying?

-Once I decided that I was going to app, placements pretty much too a back seat.
+Once I decided that I was going to app, placements pretty much took a back seat.
 I did try them out for fun though.
 The decision to make a choice between the two depends on the thought process of the individual.
-For me it was pretty clear that I would be happier doing research than doing anything that is ‘work’-like.
+For me, it was pretty clear that I would be happier doing research than doing anything that is ‘work’-like.

 3. Is a high CGPA required for applying?

 High CGPA definitely doesn’t hurt but the definition of ‘high’ varies across departments.
 In Materials science, a CG of 9.0 is considered high whereas in Electrical one might require 9.5+ to get into the ‘top’ university for Ph.D. (the ‘top’ here is again defined a little arbitrary).
 For Ph.D. admissions at least, it is always advisable to have a CG above 8.5 since that would mean more choices upon admits.
 For Masters (MS), CGPA really doesn’t matter much.

 4. How relevant are extra-curriculars and Positions of Responsibility?